 FTL: Faster Than Light is an extremely compelling game you could spend any amount of time with, at any moment, and drop it as fast as you can pick it up.

-It’s a powerful mix, and an excellent first choice if you are feeling a bit bored and want to get the brain juices flowing, because it is far from an easy game, but each playthrough is different and presents different possibilities.
+It’s a powerful mix, and an excellent first choice if you are feeling a bit bored and want to get the brain juices flowing, because not only is it far from easy, but also each playthrough is different and presents different possibilities.

 In FTL you’re a captain of a spaceship carrying a crucial message across the galaxy.
 You’re in charge of assigning crew to workstations, responding to crises, commanding the ship during battles, and representing the crew in narrative events.
 In other words: it’s a bit like running your own Star Trek ship, with pixel-art graphics, procedural star map, and complex mechanics to engage with.